qompassai/Equator/Python/Python3.14/README.md

 git clone https://github.com/python/cpython.git
 cd cpython
 ```
-Configure the build with the --disable-gil option and set the installation prefix to /opt/python3.14:
+Configure the build with the --disable-gil and --enable-optimizations option and set the installation prefix to /opt/python3.14:
 ```bash
 ./configure --disable-gil  --enable-optimizations --prefix=/opt/python3.14
 ```